mdn/content/files/en-us/web/api/overconstrainederror/overconstrainederror/index.md

 - `constraint`
   - : The constraint that was not satisfied.
 - `message` {{optional_inline}}
   - : Text for the error's `message` property.
-It defaults to be an empty string.
+Defaults to an empty string.

 ## Specifications